fedspendingtransparency/usaspending-api/usaspending_api/agencies/README.md

 * Funding Agency - The agency that provided the bulk of the funding for the award.
 * Reporting Agency - The agency that reported the award to the system of record (FSRS, DABS, etc).

-These agencies may overlap or be missing entirely from the system of record.
+These agencies may overlap, be missing entirely or, in the case of some legacy data, be invalid or inaccurate.

 Agencies fall into two tiers.